elunna/nerfhack-changelog/README.md

 | shield | n/a        | ->  | skilled  |

 ### BARBARIAN
+* Barbarians start with a little more food (SLASH'EM).
 * Barbarians get a **blood rage bonus** for low health.
   * Only occurs when barbarians reach level 4 and higher.
   * When under 40% of their max HP, they get a damage bonus that scales with their level.